ThomasParkerr/AI---Final-Project/README.md

     Copy and paste deploy.py into the next cell and run it, click on the link to access the app on the web

+## Online Deployment on Colab (Simplified)

+    - Download DeploymentOnColab.ipynb
+    - Upload it as a notebook file to colab
+    - Run (Switch to GPU if available)

 ## Using the Application